JakeRoggenbuck/auto-clock-speed/README.md

 ```

 ### This is an example config
-also the default settings if not config is provided
+also the default settings if no config is provided

 ```yaml
 # acs.toml